saikatghosh1998/queue-management/README.md

 # QR Code based Queue Management System
 Queue Management System is defined as a set of principles aimed at controlling customer flow and streamlining the queuing experience.
 It helps us to manage a large crowd in a systematic way where no human interface is needed for normal functioning.
-Our Queue Management System helps the user to scan a QR code and enter the basic information for entering in the ongoing queue providing him/her a token number and the wait time.
+Our Queue Management System helps the user to scan a QR code which redirects it to a web portal where the user enters the basic information, including purpose of visit and phone number and generates a token number.

 ## Setup Instruction
 #### Cloning github repository